jysandy/jysandy.github.io/content/posts/new-world.md

 ---
-title: "New World"
+title: "MMOs in 2021?"
 date: 2021-10-10T11:20:28+05:30
-draft: true
+draft: false
 ---

 I think the last time I'd played an MMO was somewhere around 2008.
 Before that, however, MMOs were a huge part of my gaming